How to Create the Perfect Winged Liner Look?

 But as we all know, a winged liner look is notorious for being extra hard to do right.
-Your hands are trembling while you’re trying to draw on perfect lines and then you end up with weird looking wigs that are everything but symmetrical.
+Your hands are trembling while you’re trying to draw on perfect lines and then you end up with weird looking wings that are everything but symmetrical.

 The struggle is real.

-But I invite you to tackle it head on and learn once and for all how to create the perfect winged liner look.
+But I invite you to tackle it head-on and learn once and for all how to create the perfect winged liner look.
 You will find all of the information you need in this beginner’s step-by-step guide to flawless winged eyeliner, but also be prepared to do some practice.

 Are you ready?

 First things first.
 There are many different eyeliner types you can use to create a winged look, but some are better and easier to use than others.
 For example, regular eyeliner pencils are not the way to go when going for a winged look because they’re not precise and you simply cannot create a nice, straight line with pencils.
 There are also eyeliner gels that you apply with brushes, but they also might be too advanced for a beginner.